News Values in Journalism Definition Types and Examples

 9. Significant Detail Lead

-A significant detail lead opens the story by focusing on a concrete detail that symbolizes the central theme.
+A significant detail leads the story by focusing on a concrete detail that symbolizes the central theme.

 10. Direct Address Lead

 A direct-address lead speaks directly to the reader, using the second person.
-It addresses the reader directly as 'you.'
-It enhances the interest of the reader as it directly talks to them.
+It addresses the reader directly as ‘you.’
+It enhances reader interest because it speaks directly to them.

-Example: "You might not get relief from the harsh winds as the weather remain same."
+Example: “You might not get relief from the harsh winds as the weather remains the same.”

 In conclusion, the news lead is crucial for news and feature articles to attract audiences.
-It motivates the readers to read the entire story.
+It motivates readers to finish the story.
 Many passive audiences read only the headline and news lead.
 However, an attractive news lead instigates passive audiences to engage with the article.
-The news lead generated according to the inverted pyramid structure influences active and passive audiences to read the whole article thoroughly.
+The news lead, structured as an inverted pyramid, influences both active and passive audiences to read the article thoroughly.
 This article explains the different types of news leads in journalism.